dariush-saberi/formalwriter/README.md

  > Cython<br>
  > Transformers<br>

-any other dependencies reqired in your environment<br>
+and other dependencies reqired in your environment<br>
-and then run the server with:
+Then run the server with:

 > cd acadnomClass<br>
 > python3 setup.py build_ext --inplace<br>